Shuangcheng-Ni/windows-system-management-tools-standalone/README.md

 - These tools may only work on Windows except `sqlite3.js`. `Microsoft.PowerShell_profile.ps1` and `WinRAR-keygen.py` may also run on other platforms, but that makes no sense.
 - All the commands specified in this document are PowerShell commands.
 For the C++ tools, you need to open a Developer Powershell for VS 2022 to set up the environment for compilation.
 The executable files of the C++ tools should be placed in a directory in `$env:Path`.
 - The C++ tools are written in C++26, and rely on Windows SDK/WDK.
 It is recommended to use the latest version of MSVC to compile them.
 You might also use Clang with MSVC toolchain.
 GCC (MinGW) is not recommended for the following reasons:
-  - `Formatting Ranges` is still not supported by GCC 15.
-You have to implement it yourself.
+  - `Formatting Ranges` is not supported until GCC 15.
+You might have to implement it yourself.
   - `std::filesystem::file_time_type` is implementation-defined.
 GCC uses the POSIX file time type, whose resolution is 1ns and epoch is `2174-01-01 00:00:00.000000000 UTC`.
 You have to implement a custom file time type, whose resolution is 100ns and epoch is `1601-01-01 00:00:00.0000000 UTC`.
   - GCC requires extra `typename` disambiguators for dependent names in templates.
 For example, the `FileTime<IsConst>::TimePoint(file_time)` at line 129 of `statpp.cpp` and line 130 of `statreg.cpp` should be `(typename FileTime<IsConst>::TimePoint)(file_time)`.
   - The WDK in MinGW GCC has some compatibility issues.
 For example, `<GCC root>\x86_64-w64-mingw32\include\ddk\wdm.h` has two extraneous function definitions (`InterlockedBitTestAndSet` and `InterlockedBitTestAndReset`), which would cause compilation errors (`redeclared inline without 'gnu_inline' attribute`).
 You have to remove them manually.